 What is a Structured Product and Who Issues Them?

 While structured products may be new to you, they have been used for decades by institutional and individual investors.
-A structured product is a debt security that requires no market growth whatsoever and are issued by Investment Banks.
-It pays out fixed rate cash income, lasts till set maturity date, and offers a capital protection feature called a Protection Barrier.
+Strictly issued by Investment Banks such as Credit Suisse, UBS, BBVA, Deutsche etc, A structured product is a debt security similar to a bond, that requires no market growth whatsoever.
+It pays out a fixed-rate cash income either quarterly or biannually, has a 5/6yr maturity date, and offers a capital protection feature called a Protection Barrier.

 The return on a structured product is linked to the performance of either an Underlying Asset, a Group of Assets, or an Index (for example, FTSE 100 Index, S&P 500 Index etc).
 It should be noted that due to Structured Products direct market correlation and link, investor popularity inevitably and significantly wanes during periods of uncertain market & economic instability and global recessions.

 A structured product consists of Three Underlying Pieces: a Bond component, Underlyings and a Derivative component.
 The bond portion of the product takes up most of the investment and provides principal protection.